roadiz/BaseTheme/README.md

 BaseTheme will provide you some ready-made *Twig* templates, styles and ES6 classes.

-- A basic block is available with its Twig template.
+- A content block is available with its Twig template.
 All you need is to create the node-type in your Roadiz back-office.
 - A map block is available with its Twig template.
 All you need is to create the node-type in your Roadiz back-office.
 - A contact form block is available with its controller and Twig templates.
 All you need is to create the node-type in your Roadiz back-office.

 #### Node-types